Self-Supervised Learning with a Multi-Task Latent Space Objective

-Before adding cutout views to multi-crop, we first study whether random cutout alone provides a valuable learning signal.
-We train BYOL using cutout as the only augmentation, masking a random rectangular region in the online view while keeping the target view complete.
-After 100 epochs on ImageNet, this simple setup reaches 46.8\% top-1 accuracy, confirming that the model can learn meaningful representations by predicting the embedding of a full image from a partially masked view.
+Before adding cutout views to our multi-task formulation, we examine whether random cutout alone provides a valuable learning signal.
+We train BYOL using cutout as the only augmentation, masking a random region in the online view while keeping the target view complete.
+After 100 epochs on ImageNet, this simple setup reaches 46.8\% accuracy, confirming that the model can learn meaningful representations by predicting the embedding of a full image from a partially masked view.

 We then compare asymmetric and symmetric masking.
-When both views are masked, the model reaches close to random performance (3.4\%).
+When both views are masked, the model achieves near-random performance (3.4\%).
 This confirms that asymmetry is crucial: the model must infer missing information from an unmasked reference rather than from another incomplete view.
-These results validate cutout as a viable spatial prediction task and motivate its integration within stabilized multi-crop training in our final multi-task formulation.
+These results validate asymmetric cutout as a viable latent-space task and motivate its integration in our final multi-task formulation.